cngroupdk/UNIT_whatever/README.md

 ## Running

-You can run the application by running this command:
+You can use this command to run the web server:

 `php -S localhost:3000 -t www`

+And this command to run the broadcast consumer:

+`php www/index.php broadcast-consumer`

 ## Guest user credentials